benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Systematic Bias
 Big data, and especially people analytics suffers from the "N = all" fallacy.
 "N = all" simply means that the sample size is equivalent to population, and with regards to big data, it is this fallacy that produces the false assumption that sampling bias and uncertainty is reduced to zero.
 There are many other types of biases that are also inherent to big data, including inaccuracy of, or incorrect observation, algorithm calibration and drift.
 The most comprehensive datasets pertaining to people and their behaviour will always have incomplete information.
 The interactive, social and behavioural models imposed by any platform (social, e-commerce, crowd sourced, whatever) will dictate who uses the platform, and how they use it.
 It stands to reason that this will necessarily taint the data collected and introduce systematic bias.
 Further compounding this, systematic bias introduces a component of modulation and mediation because almost every data capturing interaction (services, recommenders, search result ranking, etc.) modulate results because they steer us in particular directions based both upon the interaction model imposed by the service (architecture, environment, etc.), and upon commercial, social or behavioural interests of those providing the service.

-An illustrative real-life example of systematic bias as observed in the "Boston Street Bump app", is detailed by Tim Harford in [Big data: are we making a big mistake?][6]. _"As citizens of Boston download the app and drive around, their phones automatically notify City Hall of the need to repair the road surface.
+An illustrative example of systematic bias as observed in the "Boston Street Bump app", is detailed by Tim Harford in [Big data: are we making a big mistake?][6]. _"As citizens of Boston download the app and drive around, their phones automatically notify City Hall of the need to repair the road surface.
 The City of Boston proudly proclaims that the “data provides the City with real-time in­formation it uses to fix problems and plan long term investments."_

 _"Yet what Street Bump really produces, left to its own devices, is a map of potholes that systematically favours young, affluent areas where more people own smartphones.
 Street Bump offers us “N = All” in the sense that every bump from every enabled phone can be recorded.
 That is not the same thing as recording every pothole."_
 <br/>
 <br/>

 #### Accuracy
-The accuracy of "data exhaust" left behind by people in their online activities is highly questionable.

-Objectivity vs subjectivity.

-Because found data sets are so messy, it can be hard to figure out what biases inaccuracies lurk inside them – and because they are so large.
-The behaviour and reporting of people is perhaps the least objective data possible.
-Are you actually friends with "all" the people and companies you've friended on facebook and twitter?
-If not, what are the types of relationships?
-Sarcasm? are you retweeting something because you agree or disagree?
-Your followers may know why, because they know you (presumably) but does an algorithm?
-Online surveys and competitions... do you answer them honestly?
-Linkedin... do you not embellish your qualifications and skills?
-Do other people not?
-Sign up for software or app trials?
-Do you use your real details?

-truthiness of your self-reported data .
-This injects an insidious systematic error.
+The accuracy of the digital footprint left behind by people in their online activities is highly questionable.
+Personal data, in particular the "self reported" variety cannot be assumed to be objective or accurate.
+How does big data deal with sarcastic comments made on twitter?
+Is a message retweeted because the person agrees or disagrees?
+Is the personal information used in online surveys and competitions accurate?
+Are all user details used to sign up for trial software real?
+How do we determine the accuracy of qualifications and skills from Linkedin?
+What types of relationships characterise each connection on Linkedin or follower on Twitter?
+Alter egos?
+Trolls?
+Is the general demeanor of people in online communities always representative of their character in real life?
+If it's possible to answer "no" to any of these questions, then systematic error is inherent in any system churning this data due to inaccuracy.

 Data does not speak for itself.
 <br/>
 <br/>